dudeofawesome/code-style/packages/eslint-config-typescript/README.md

     ```yaml
     extends:
-        - '@dudeofawesome'
+        - '@code-style'
-        - '@dudeofawesome/node'
+        - '@code-style/node'
-        - '@dudeofawesome/typescript'
+        - '@code-style/typescript'
     ```

 1. You might also want to specify an `ecmaVersion`.